 What are your opening hours?

 - Whilst reflexology is Jane's full time business her hours vary week by week.
-It is best to telephone to discuss times.
+Although her core working hours are 10am to 6pm, it is best to telephone to discuss times.
 Jane sometimes teaches elsewhere, hence the need for flexibility

 Research into pain and reflexology